afpineda/OpenSourceSimWheelESP32/doc/hardware/ui/PixelControl_en.md

     The valid values are found in the `pixel_format_t` enumeration.
     Pass `AUTO` (the default) to use the expected pixel format for the given pixel driver.
+7. **Global brightness** (optional).
+   A brightness for all pixels.
+   The default and recommended value is 255 (maximum brightness).
+   Do not set to zero (no brightness).
+   If a 5V power supply is required but not available for the LED strip, use a 3.3V power supply, no level shifter and set this value to 16.
+   This is **not optimal** as not all colors will be displayed.

 Example: